OsitaNduka/prework-study-guide/README.md

 I created this Prework Study Guide as a bootcamp student when I was going through the Prework.
 The study guide contains the subjects I learnt in the prework excercise.
 It includes notes on HTML, CSS, git and JavaScript.
-I learnt using this codes to give instructions to computer.
-I also learnt abstract thinking and problem-solving such as debugging a code.
+I learned using this codes to give instructions to computer.
+I also learned abstract thinking and problem-solving such as debugging a code.
 I used the prework study guide to structure my prework study notes so that I can easily find and read the informations.
 This was deployed using GitHub pages so that I can share it with anyone who can visit it on the internet, World Wide Web (www) using a unique address know as Uniform Resource Locator (URL).